Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Abstract

 \section{Abstract}

-In this paper, we study local information privacy (LIP), and design LIP based mechanisms for statistical aggregation while protecting users' privacy without relying on a trusted third party.
-The notion of context-awareness is incorporated in LIP, which can be viewed as explicit modeling of the adversary's background knowledge.
-It enables the design of privacy-preserving mechanisms leveraging the prior distribution, which can potentially achieve a better utility-privacy tradeoff than context-free notions such as Local Differential Privacy (LDP).
-We present an optimization framework to minimize the mean square error in the data aggregation while protecting the privacy of each individual user's input data or a correlated latent variable while satisfying LIP constraints.
-Then, we study two different types of applications: (weighted) summation and histogram estimation, and derive the optimal context-aware data perturbation parameters for each case, based on randomized response type of mechanism.
-We further compare the utility-privacy tradeoff between LIP and LDP and theoretically explain why the incorporation of prior knowledge enlarges feasible regions of the perturbation parameters, which thereby leads to higher utility.
-We also extend the LIP-based privacy mechanisms to the more general case when exact prior knowledge is not available.
+In this paper, we propose local information privacy (LIP), and design LIP based mechanisms for statistical aggregation while protecting users' privacy without relying on a trusted third party.
+The concept of context-awareness is incorporated in LIP, which can be viewed as exploiting of data prior (both in privatizing and post-processing) to enhance data utility.
+We present an optimization framework to minimize the mean square error of data aggregation while protecting the privacy of each user's input data or a correlated latent variable by satisfying LIP constraints.
+Then, we study optimal mechanisms under different scenarios considering the prior uncertainty and correlation with a latent variable.
+Three types of mechanisms are studied in this paper, including randomized response (RR), unary encoding (UE), and local hashing (LH), and we derive closed-form solutions for the optimal perturbation parameters that are prior-dependent.
+We compare LIP based mechanisms with those based on LDP, and theoretically show that the former achieve enhanced utility.
+We then study two applications: (weighted) summation and histogram estimation, and show how proposed mechanisms can be applied to each application.
 Finally, we validate our analysis by simulations using both synthetic and real-world data.
-Results show that our LIP-based privacy mechanism provides better utility-privacy tradeoffs than LDP, and the advantage of LIP is even more significant when the prior distribution is more skewed.
+Results show the impact on data utility by different prior distributions, correlations, and input domain sizes.
+Results also show that our LIP-based mechanisms provide better utility-privacy tradeoffs than LDP-based ones.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{